grzesiek-galezowski/tdd-ebook/manuscript/110_What_is_the_scope_of_a_Statement_in_TDD.md

 }
 ```

-So every time we have several physical assertions that can be (or are) extracted into a single method with a meaningful name, I consider them a single logical assertion.
+So every time we have several physical assertions that can be (or are) extracted into a single assertion method with a meaningful name, I consider them a single logical assertion.
 There is always a gray area in what can be considered a "meaningful name" (but let's agree that `AssertAllConditionsAreMet()` is not a meaningful name, ok?).
-The rule of thumb is that this name should express our intent better and clearer than the bunch of assertions.
-If we look again at the examples of `Assert.Unique()` this assertion does a better job in expressing our intent than the approach with double loop or three `Assert.NotEqual()`.
+The rule of thumb is that this name should express our intent better and clearer than the bunch of assertions it hides.
+If we look again at the example of `AssertHasUniqueItems()` this assertion does a better job of expressing our intent than a set of three `Assert.NotEqual()`.

-# Summary
+## Summary

 In this chapter, we tried to find out how much should go into a single Statement.
-We examined the notions of level and scope to end up with a conclusion that a Statemtn should cover a single behavior.
+We examined the notions of level and functional scope to end up with a conclusion that a Statement should cover a single behavior.
 We backed this statement by three rules by Amir Kolsky and looked at an example of what could happen when we don't follow one of them.
 Finally, we discussed how the notion of "single Statement per behavior" is related to "single assertion per Statement".

-[^CleanCode]: Clean Code movies, don't remember which episode - please help me find it and report issue on github.
+[^CleanCode]: Clean Code movies, don't remember which episode -- please help me find it and report issue on github.